 Expanded Function Dental Auxiliary (EFDA) Certificate Program

-The UC Blue Ash College Dental Hygiene group is excited to announce that we will be offering our inaugural Expanded Function Dental Auxiliary (EFDA) Certificate Program class starting the Summer of 2019.
+The UC Blue Ash College Allied Health Department is excited to announce that we will be offering our inaugural Expanded Function Dental Auxiliary (EFDA) Certificate Program class starting the Summer of 2019.
 The program is made up of online, face-to-face instruction and didactic pre-clinical laboratory sessions.
 Students will use typodont/patient simulation for learning instrumentation and materials used to restore tooth preparations of all classifications of restorations.
 Students will also receive real world, hands-on experience through off-site practicums.

 Our one-year certificates are designed for students who might be interested in eventually pursuing an associate degree, but want to earn the education and credential that allows them to begin a professional career after one year.
 Learn about one-year certificates.